itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## Certainity Effect

-We have clarity over chance and make costly sacrifices to get it.
+We crave clarity over chance and make costly sacrifices to get it.

 ---